leo8198/leo8198/README.md

 Previously I created a telehealth startup called T20Med that connected self-employed doctors and patients via a mobile app and web platform.
 Now, I work as a full-time software engineer in other company.

+My telehealth API code is now open source and can be found [here](https://github.com/leo8198/t20med-api).

 Also, recently I started contributing to the [MLScraper project](https://github.com/lorey/mlscraper), an automated web scraper that uses fuzzy logic to scrape data.